 A standard way to understand functional activity is in terms of the hardware-software distinction in computers: the brain is taken to parallel the hardware, the mind the software.
 When we speak of a particular computer running, say, Word 97, and speak of it storing certain data structures that enable it to run that program, we are speaking in functional terms - in terms of the logical organization of the task the computer is performing.
 In physical (hardware) terms, this functional organization is embodied in a collection of electronic components on chips, disks, and so forth, interacting through electrical impulses.
-Similarly, if we speak of the mind (or mind/brain) determining visual contours or understanding a language, we are speaking in functional terms; this functional organization.
+Similarly, if we speak of the mind (or mind/brain) determining visual contours or understanding a language, we are speaking in functional terms; this functional organization is embodied in a collection of neurons engaging in electrical and chemical interaction.
 There is some dispute about how seriously to take the computational analogy (e.g. Searle 1980), but it has proven a robust heuristic for understanding brain processes.